andrerabanillo/baseballReferenceAnalyicScraper/README.md

 # baseballReferenceAnalyticWebScraper

-This program scrapes data from [baseball-reference.com] (https://www.baseball-reference.com/), that contains various stats of previous, and current baseball players.
+This program scrapes data from [baseball-reference.com](https://www.baseball-reference.com/), which contains various stats of previous, and current baseball players.

 ## Features